secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 - Account Based Marketing (ABM) Manager - will work with FMM to produce target account list based on intent data and known targets & will also lead strategy session with Demandbase Campaign Manager, should the FMM decided its part of the strategy to deploy ads via Demandbase.
 - Sales Development Rep (SDR) - Will assist in building out the actual target people & build Outreach cadence to support agreed upon CTA.
 - Digital Marketing Programs - Can assist in deploying paid digital strategies (ex: display ads, paid search, paid social, and/or paid publisher placement) and geo focused ads via our digital agency.
 They can also help get our digital agency involved should the FMM want to engage with the agency.
 - Marketing Program Managers - Setup of Marketo and Salesforce campaigns with correct program type to support the tactic.
-Guidance on system tracking, setup of Marketo email follow up, and addition of needs to existing email nurture programs (all as needed).
+Guidance on system tracking, and setup of Marketo email follow up.
 Facilitate new program types with MOps and other MPMs as necessary.

 ### Steps for the Creation and Organization of Micro-Campaign Epics & Issues